tomchaplin/kenzo_magnitude/README.md

 First, you need an implementation of the Common Lisp language.
 So far I have been using `ecl` (Embeddable Common Lisp), for more information on this see [here](https://ecl.common-lisp.dev/main.html).
-`ecl` is available in package manager of most linux distro or on MacOS via `homebrew`
+`ecl` is available in the package managers of most linux distros, or on MacOS via `homebrew`

 ```
 brew install ecl